From the book...

 I was struck by the effort it must have taken to have a half-dozen people go to the rental car company and drive here in these vehicles.
 I stopped and spoke to this woman, who was removing the vehicles' real license plates and replacing them with fake ones for the camera.
 So much effort was being put into a single page from my book.
 So much detail was going into a few seconds of background scenery.
 So many people cared about the movie they were making.

 I climbed up to the barn's loft to watch the scene being set up.
 I knew it had to be that opening wedding scene, but I still wasn't prepared to see one perfect detail: the split-rail fence.
 They'd found a location with a split-rail fence!
-It had taken me five minutes to write those few sentences at my kitchen table, but to make it come to life required a huge team, including producers and directors, accountants and drivers, set designers and cameramen, actors and makeup artists and sound technicians and so many more--and they all cared.
+It had taken me five minutes to write those few sentences at my kitchen table, but to make it come to life required a huge team, including producers and directors, accountants and drivers, set designers and cameramen, actors and makeup artists and sound technicians and so many more--and they all cared about this one story.